 If the key factors affecting price for any firm are the changes in input prices and the changes in productivity, one way to adjust the prices set by a regulated firm would be to change them according to changes in both of these factors directly.
 Although this seems on the surface to be ideal, in reality, it provides a very poor incentive structure to the firm, as all benefits from cost reduction are passed immediately to consumers.
 Moreover, it does not reflect how a competitive market works.
 In a competitive market, a firm which introduces cost reducing technology will not price at its new lower cost immediately, but will price just less than other firms, capturing market share and increasing profits.
 As the new technology diffuses through the market, other firms will follow, and eventually then industry will price at the new lower cost.
 If the competitive firm were not able to capture some extra profits from innovation, it would never innovate.
-The same response to incentives hold for a regulated firm.
+A regulated firm is subject to the same incentives.